The Strategic Value of APIs to Your Audit Practice

 ‘Application Programming Interface’ (API) may sound complicated and technical, but the premise is simple – an API is a building block that links web and software applications together and allows them to communicate with one another.
 With APIs, developers can map the various paths that information can take throughout an organization’s business systems.
 In essence, it opens up new and better opportunities for data sharing.

-Learn how APIs work to increase audit efficiency in CCH® ProSystem fx® Engagement by attending a webinar, “The Strategic Value of APIs,” on Thursday, July 8 at 1:00 pm CDT.
-Join us for this complimentary webinar.
+Learn how APIs work to increase audit efficiency in CCH® ProSystem fx® Engagement by watching our on-demand webinar, “The Strategic Value of APIs."

 How Businesses Utilize APIs